topbitdu/unirer-dosser/README.md

 ## Recent Update
 Check out the [Road Map](ROADMAP.md) to find out what's the next.
 Check out the [Change Log](CHANGELOG.md) to find out what's new.
+This gem is deprecated.
+Please use [repres-dosser](https://github.com/topbitdu/repres-dosser) instead.

 ## Usage in Gemfile
 ```ruby